3.48%

 Regular salaried employees can submit any of the 2 combinations below:

-Unfortunately, no. Banks do not offer personal loans for the unemployed in Singapore.
+Banks do not offer personal loans for the unemployed in Singapore.
+You’ll have to consider alternative legal lenders if you’re looking for personal loans for the unemployed.

 Nope, getting rejected for a personal loan doesn’t hurt your credit score per se.
 However, a hard inquiry stemming from multiple lenders’ assessment of your credit report within a short period could potentially hurt your credit score temporarily.